Parenting with Love and Limits (PLL)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The current study evaluated the effectiveness of Parenting with Love and Limits (PLL) for moderate to high-risk juvenile offenders.
+The purpose of the study was to evaluate the effectiveness of Parenting with Love and Limits (PLL) for moderate to high-risk juvenile offenders.
+Participants were either PLL youth or youth receiving treatment as usual.
 Measures utilized include Child Behavior Checklist (CBCL) and administrative data on recidivism.
 Results indicate that youth completing PLL had significantly lower rates of recidivism than the treatment as usual comparison group.
 Parents also reported statistically significant improvements in youth behavior.
 Lengths of service were also significantly shorter for the treatment sample than the matched comparison group by an average of 4 months.
 Limitations include the lack of randomization, an insufficient sample size to examine differences between subgroups, the lack of CBCL data form the comparison group, and the lack of youth self-report measures.

 Length of controlled postintervention follow-up: 1 year.